Alyssasorensen/datasci_5_statistics/README.md

 In this hypothesis, we want to test whether the latitude of a geographic location predicts the number of stroke mortalities.
 We will perform a regression analysis to evaluate the relationship between these variables and determine if it is statistically significant.
 This analysis will provide insights into whether latitude can be a predictor of stroke mortality rates.

 From the scatter plot, we can see that a majority of the data points have a value between 60 and 80 and each have varying latitudes.
+There is no relationship between the latitude and the geographic location.
+Therefore, the null hypothesis is correct in stating that their is no significant relationship between the number of stroke mortalities and the geographic location's latitude.